Salarsoleimani/CleanStarter/README.md

 `Application` is responsible for delivering information to the user and handling user input.
 It can be implemented with any delivery pattern e.g (in Playor is MVVMC).
 This is the place for `UIView`s and `UIViewController`s.
 As you will see from the app, `ViewControllers` are completely independent of the `Platform`.
 The only responsibility of a view controller is to "bind" the UI to the Domain to make things happen.

 ## Next steps

-Would you like decide what will be the next feature?
+After clone the project you can change the project name.
+[See here](https://medium.com/swlh/renaming-a-project-in-xcode-30d0cd96d3ee)

+These are the next steps I will add on this project:

 * [ ] Add NetworkPlatform.
 * [ ] Add CoreDataPlatform.